The Surprising Hair Trend Blowing Up Right Now — & How To Make It Work For You

-Like a really good bob, bangs will never cease to exist.
+Like a really good bob, a fringe will never cease to exist.
 Its popularity ebbs and flows, but we'd argue that this is the year fringe is back for good — irrational fear behind the cut be damned.
 Except in 2018, people are getting bolder by taking the trend one step further... and shorter.
-If you haven't guessed already, we're talking about baby bangs.
+If you haven't guessed already, we're talking about a baby fringe.

 Micro-bangs have always been the persona non grata of the fringe family.
 (Just take a look at the cut's history.)
 Save for Mia Farrow, people have shied away from trying the blunt look for years.
 The myth maintains that it takes a certain person to pull it off — but we're here to tell you that's not true.
 In fact, we'd like to make a case for the opposite argument: When done right, baby bangs can be universally flattering.
 Don't believe us?
 Maybe Emma Watson, Alison Sudol, and Bella Hadid, just to name a few, will convince you.